Smoked Whole Chicken

 Instructions

-- Set smoker to 250 degrees F using wood of your choice.
-We used competition blend wood, but hickory, apple, oak, pecan and maple would be great too!
+- Set smoker to 250 degrees Fahrenheit using wood of your choice.

-- Rinse the chicken under cold water.
-Pat dry.
-Trim any excess skin or fat around neck area on in the cavity of the bird.
+- Pat chicken dry.
+Trim any excess skin or fat around neck area or in the cavity of the bird.

-- Place the chicken on the smoker rack and close lid.
-Cook until it reaches an internal temperature of 165 degrees F. This can very by chicken size.
+- Place the chicken on the smoker rack.
+Close the lid and smoke until it reaches an internal temperature of 165 degrees Fahrenheit.
+This can vary by chicken size.
 Ours took about 3 hours and was 3.5 lbs.

 Beth says